 Chuck: That might start happening more.

 Chuck: We might think about some of the Facebook people, those foreign people and how much money they have.
-They’re in there 20’s now.
-Wait til they’re in their 40’s or 50’s and they still got a billion dollars in the bank and they start to recognize wine and they take time to eat and drink.
+They’re in there 20s now.
+Wait till they’re in their 40s or 50s and they still got a billion dollars in the bank and they start to recognize wine and they take time to eat and drink.
 They think wine’s pretty nice.
 We could see that influencing what we do up here.
 And lots of money will have an effect on the county regulations.
-It will have an affect on the 40-acre ag preserve.
+It will have an effect on the 40-acre Ag Preserve.
 You’ve got to believe that pressure is bound to happen.

 Julie: It happens every day.